Expert Advice On Improving Your Home

 Generally, your HVAC system should be inspected twice a year.
 After that inspection, your technician will tell you what, if any, services are needed.
 You should also call a technician if you start to notice any issues, such as unusual smells, leaks, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians tend to be less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are generally less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Gypsum, you'll likely look for something on the higher end of this range.
-Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Gypsum, you'll likely want a unit on the higher end of this range.
+Typically, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: